 Which Template family is the best?
 Brine.

-I’ve actually switched existing client websites from older templates to Brine to make my own life easier with respect to future updates and changes, and it didn't affect the design of the website in the slightest.
+I’ve actually switched existing client websites from old templates to Brine templates to make my own life easier for future updates and changes, and it didn't affect the design of the site in the slightest.

 Templates in the Brine family, which include: Aria, Basil, Blend, Brine, Burke, Cacao, Clay, Ethan, Fairfield, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Impact, Jaunt, Juke, Keene, Kin, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Pedro, Polaris, Pursuit, Rally, Rover, Royce, Sofia, Sonny, Sonora, Stella, Thorne, Vow, Wav, and West have the greatest flexibility and number of style options.

-This is why the Brine family is the best for DIY website builders and web designers alike:
+Here are some of the reasons the Brine template family is the best for DIY website builders and web designers alike:

 1. Tons of style editor options

-There are a lot of situations where you may want to deviate from Squarespace’s design choices to match your own brand.
-In the past you might have had to root through forums to find custom CSS for the changes you wanted to make.
-Templates in the Brine family have an abundance of style editor options including: navigation positions & styles, ajax loading, index gallery styles, header padding, page padding, scroll indicators, and more.
+There are many situations where you may want to deviate from Squarespace’s design choices to match your own brand.
+In the past, you might have had to root through forums to find custom CSS for the changes you wanted to make.
+Templates in the Brine family have an abundance of style editor options including navigation positions & styles, ajax loading, index gallery styles, header padding, page padding, scroll indicators, and more.

 2. Parallax Scrolling